-- Maintain FSS enrollment at 80% or more. - Ensure that at least 30% of FSS participants have escrow balances by the end of the fiscal year. - Receive at least 10 points on SEMAP in the FSS category. - Increase links and partnerships with supportive service agencies to assist FSS participants in completion of their goals related to self-sufficiency.
+- Ensure that at least 30% of FSS participants have escrow balances by the end of the fiscal year. - Receive at least 10 points on SEMAP in the FSS category. - Increase links and partnerships with supportive service agencies to assist FSS participants in completion of their goals related to self-sufficiency.